 Minimize it to:

-"When you're late, I feel anxious and stressed because I need to know we'll complete our tasks on time.
-Would you be able to shift our timelines to work better together and let me know in advance when you'll be running late next time so I can plan accordingly."
+“When you arrive late, I feel anxious and stressed because it’s important for me to know we’ll finish our tasks on time.
+Would you be willing to adjust our timelines so we can work more smoothly, and let me know in advance if you’ll be delayed next time?
+That way I can plan ahead.”

-Choosing to apply NVC in combination with listening empathically becomes the secret to relationship harmony and longevity.
-Beautiful!
+Choosing to use NVC - paired with genuine, empathetic listening - becomes a powerful secret to harmony and long-lasting relationships.
+Truly beautiful!

 Book:Nonviolent Communication: Life Changing Tools for Healthy Relationships